GoNZooo/gotyno-hs/README.md

 ## TypeScript example

-[basic.gotyno](./examples/basic.gotyno) has an example of some types being defined and [basic.ts](./examples/basic.ts) is the automatically generated TypeScript output from this file.
+[basic.gotyno](./examples/basic.gotyno) has an example of some types being defined and [basic.ts](./test/reference-output/basic.ts) is the automatically generated TypeScript output from this file.
+This directory contains other examples, used primarily for testing purposes.

 Behind the scenes it's using a validation library I wrote for validating `unknown` values (for the most part against given interface definitions).